digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-27.md

 * Write DIGITbrain experiment for AgroIntelli in collaboration with Xuping, ULBS and Alea Scovill.
 This experiment uses INTO-CPS toolchain.
 * Working on the API documentation for Maestro2.

+#### Maurizio Palmieri
+* Working on the UPPAAL model for Master algorithm and FMUs with Simon.

 ## Sub-projects status